52 of the Absolute Best TV Shows to Watch on Netflix

 Thursday

-- Vikings: Valhalla (Season 2): Action & adventure.
+- Vikings: Valhalla (season 2): Action and adventure.
 "In this sequel to Vikings, a hundred years have passed and a new generation of legendary heroes arises to forge its own destiny -- and make history."

 Friday